determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/install-on-kubernetes.rst

 +------------------------------------------------+

 This document describes how to install Determined on `Kubernetes <https://kubernetes.io/>`__. using the :download:`Determined Helm Chart </helm/determined-latest.tgz>`.

+When the Determined Helm chart is installed, the following entities will be created:

+-  Deployment of the Determined master.
+-  ConfigMap containing configurations for the Determined master.
+-  LoadBalancer service to make the Determined master accessible.
+Later in this guide, we describe how it is possible to replace this with a NodePort service.
+-  ServiceAcccount which will be used by the Determined master.
+-  Deployment of a Postgres database.
+Later in this guide, we describe how an external database can be used instead.
+-  PersistentVolumeClaim for the Postgres database.
+Omitted if using an external database.
+-  Service to allow the Determined master to communicate with the Postgres database.
+Omitted if using an external database.

 When installing :ref:`Determined on Kubernetes <install-on-kubernetes>` using Helm, the deployment should be configured by editing the ``values.yaml`` and ``Chart.yaml`` files in the